-&lt;sup>9 Constructed tracks in the Scottish Uplands (Updated September 2015), NatureScot.
+8 Constructed tracks in the Scottish Uplands (Updated September 2015), NatureScot.

-5.1.16 Reinstatement would involve replacement of subsoil, then topsoil, grading and installation of drainage as required with turves replaced vegetation side up.
+- 5.1.11 As shown in Volume 2: Figure V1-3.1, new permanent and new temporary tracks are required to facilitate construction and operation of the Proposed Alignment.
+Tracks to be retained would be partially reinstated on commissioning of the OHL to reduce their running width to approximately 5 m (this includes a 1.5 m allowance for drainage) for use by SSEN Transmission for maintenance access (this is also included below as operational mitigation).
+Other tracks noted as temporary would be removed and the land reinstated. - 5.1.12 Reinstatement would involve replacement of subsoil, then topsoil, grading and installation of drainage as required with turves replaced vegetation side up.
 Where there are insufficient turves the ground would be allowed to vegetate naturally, although some seeding may be required to stabilise sites and prevent erosion, or where landowner requirements dictate otherwise.
-Methods for the reinstatement of peat would be set out in the Peat Management Plan (see Appendix 9.2: Outline Peat Management Plan).
+Methods for the reinstatement of peat would be set out in the Peat Management Plan (see Volume 4: Appendix V1-9.2: Outline Peat Management Plan).

-Reinstatement of Work Areas (Towers and Poles)
+Reinstatement of Work Areas (Towers and Underground Cables)

-- 5.1.17 Soil would be stored within the working area for each element of the work during construction.
-Subsoils and topsoil removed to enable the construction of the foundations would be temporarily stockpiled in separate bunds within the working area or corridor, with stripped turves stored on top of the bunds. - 5.1.18 Reinstatement would involve replacement of subsoil, then topsoil with turves replaced vegetation side up.
+- 5.1.13 Soil would be stored within the working area for each element of the work during construction.
+Subsoils and topsoil removed to enable the construction of the foundations would be temporarily stockpiled in separate bunds within the working area or corridor, with stripped turves stored on top of the bunds. - 5.1.14 Reinstatement would involve replacement of subsoil, then topsoil with turves replaced vegetation side up.
 Where there are insufficient turves the ground would be allowed to vegetate naturally, although some seeding may be required to stabilise sites and prevent erosion, or where landowner requirements dictate otherwise.